Psychic surgery: Accusations of fraud

+The physician William Nolen investigated psychic surgery and his book Healing: A Doctor in Search of a Miracle (1974) uncovered many cases of fraud.
+Tony Agpaoa, a famous psychic surgeon, was detected several times using trickery.

 John Taylor has written there is no real case for psychic surgery as the explanation of fraud is highly likely in all the operations.
 The practitioners use sleight of hand techniques to produce blood or blood-like fluids, animal tissue or substitutes, and/or various foreign objects from folds of skin of the patient as part of a confidence trick for financial benefit.

 Science writer Terence Hines has written:

 The "operation" starts as the hand appears to enter the patient’s belly.
 This is accomplished by creating an impression in the belly by pushing down and flexing the fingers slowly into a fist—the fingers thus appear to be moving into the belly, but are really simply hidden behind the hand.
 The blood that further disguises the true movement of the fingers and adds drama to the proceedings can come from two sources.
 One is a fake thumb, worn over the real thumb and filled with a red liquid.
 Such a fake thumb is a common magician’s implement.
-Blood can also be passed to the surgeon in red balloons hidden in cotton the psychic surgeon is using, the cotton and its hidden contents being passed to him by an "assistant."
+Blood can also be passed to the surgeon in red balloons hidden in cotton the psychic surgeon is using, the cotton and its hidden contents being passed to him by an "assistant".
 The bits of "tumor" can also be passed to the psychic surgeon this way, or hidden in the false thumb... the "tumor" material turns out to be chicken intestines or similar animal remains.
 The blood is either animal blood or red dye.

 Two "psychic surgeons" provided testimony in a Federal Trade Commission trial that, to their knowledge, the organic matter supposedly removed from the patients usually consists of animal tissue and clotted blood.